 5. Hoi An Lantern Festival

 If you want to witness a spectacular display, you should not miss the Hoi An Lantern Festival.
-It is a lantern festival Vietnam that takes place every month, transforming the quaint UNESCO World Heritage Site into an awe-inspiring display of paper lanterns of all shapes, sizes, and colors.
+It is a lantern festival in Vietnam 2019 that takes place every month, transforming the quaint UNESCO World Heritage Site into an awe-inspiring display of paper lanterns of all shapes, sizes, and colors.
 Every restaurant, bar, shop, and business in the Ancient Town stops using electricity and lights up their venues with hundreds of lanterns as well as candles.
 While this festival takes place in Hoi An, the Ancient Town area is the best place to celebrate.
+This too is considered to be a famous festival in Vietnam

 Held On: The 14th day of every month